AlphaPerfect/emacs/README.md

-emacs
+emacs of alpha
 =====

 emacs configration and lisp study for alpha